Biji-Biji-Initiative/ai-game-backend/docs/M1-implementation-summary.md

 3. **Domain Model Integrity**: Better representation of domain concepts
 4. **Improved Testability**: Easier to test with mock Value Objects
 5. **Reduced Duplication**: Less repetitive validation code

+## APP-303: Review and Refactor Magic Numbers/Rules in Mapping Logic

+### Problem:
+The codebase contained numerous "magic numbers" in mapping logic, particularly in:
+- `PersonalityCoordinator._mapAttitudesToPreferences` - using hardcoded values like 70, 100, 150
+- `UserContextService` methods - containing hardcoded thresholds for skill levels (80, 60) and other values

+These magic numbers made the code hard to understand, maintain, and modify.
+The purpose of these thresholds was not clear without additional context, and any changes would require finding all instances in the code.

+### Solution:
+To address this issue, we:

+1. **Created configuration files to store all magic numbers as named constants**:
+   - Created `src/core/personality/config/attitudeMappingConfig.js` for personality-related thresholds
+   - Created `src/application/evaluation/config/evaluationConfig.js` for evaluation-related thresholds

+2. **Extracted and organized thresholds with appropriate naming**:
+   - Mapped generic numbers to meaningful constants (e.g., `ATTITUDE_THRESHOLD.SIGNIFICANT` instead of `70`)
+   - Added detailed comments explaining the purpose of each threshold
+   - Grouped related constants into logical categories

+3. **Refactored the PersonalityCoordinator._mapAttitudesToPreferences method**:
+   - Replaced all hardcoded numbers with named constants
+   - Improved code readability with better variable names and spacing
+   - Added type constants for possible values (e.g., `DETAIL_LEVEL.COMPREHENSIVE` instead of `'comprehensive'`)

+4. **Refactored the UserContextService**:
+   - Replaced magic numbers with named constants
+   - Extracted collection limits (10, 5) to configuration
+   - Moved all default weights into the configuration
+   - Simplified the getDefaultCategoryWeights method using the configuration

+### Benefits:
+1. **Improved maintainability**: Changes to thresholds can now be made in a single location
+2. **Enhanced readability**: Constants provide context about what each value represents
+3. **Better documentation**: Added comments explain the purpose of each threshold
+4. **Easier modification**: Business rules can now be adjusted by changing configuration values
+5. **Reduced risk**: Centralized constants reduce the chance of inconsistent values

+### Files changed:
+- Created: `src/core/personality/config/attitudeMappingConfig.js`
+- Created: `src/application/evaluation/config/evaluationConfig.js`
+- Modified: `src/application/PersonalityCoordinator.js`
+- Modified: `src/application/evaluation/UserContextService.js`